kudobuilder/operators/repository/kafka/docs/latest/mirrormaker.md

 Parameter `MIRROR_MAKER_EXTERNAL_CLUSTER_TYPE` takes one of two values:

-1. `SOURCE`: The Kafka cluster defined by `MIRROR_MAKER_EXTERNAL_BOOTSTRAP_SERVERS` will be used as a source cluster from which MirrorMaker will consume all the topics and produce those to our `kafka` cluster instance.
+1. `SOURCE`:

-2. `DESTINATION`: MirrorMaker will consume topics from `kafka` cluster instance and produce those to the cluster defined by `MIRROR_MAKER_EXTERNAL_BOOTSTRAP_SERVERS`.
+   MirrorMaker will consume topics from the Kafka cluster defined by `MIRROR_MAKER_EXTERNAL_BOOTSTRAP_SERVERS`.
+   It will then produce those to `this` cluster.

+2. `DESTINATION`:

+   MirrorMaker will consume topics from `this` cluster.
+   It will then produce those to the cluster defined by `MIRROR_MAKER_EXTERNAL_BOOTSTRAP_SERVERS`.

 ### Disable MirrorMaker